KemalGayatri/KemalGayatri/research/notes.md

 Consider adding a CONTRIBUTING.md file to guide potential contributors.
 Include a `.gitignore` file to prevent accidental inclusion of unnecessary files in commits.

+Consider adding a `CONTRIBUTING.md` file to outline contribution guidelines.
+Explore integrating a CI/CD pipeline for automated testing and deployment.